5 Signs You’re in a Toxic Relationship & How to Cope with it

 4. Create a Safety Exit Plan

 If the relationship becomes unsafe, you need a plan.
 Ms. Lovleena advises planning exactly where to go, whom to call, and how to protect yourself.
 Keep your important documents and some money in a safe place so you can leave quickly if you need to.
+If emotional distress begins affecting sleep, appetite, or daily functioning, consulting experienced psychiatrists in Delhi can help stabilise your mental health while you navigate major decisions.

 Moving Forward